diegolagalera/goal/README.md

 npm run serve
 ```

-### Compiles and minifies for production
+### run JSON-SERVER (open a terminal, access the project and run)
 ```
-npm run build
+npm run json-server
 ```

 ### Run your unit tests